natgrrl/natgrrl.github.io/_posts/2020-09-24-academic-awards.markdown

 ## ACADEMICS

-* Senior at Menchville High School:  Rank 1 of 330 with a 4.64 GPA.
+* Senior at Menchville High School:  Rank 1 out of 330 with a 4.64 GPA.
 * Governor’s School for Science and Technology (GSST) Engineering strand senior
 * NASA Mentorship with a PhD in Aerospace Engineering
 * Virginia Aerospace Science and Technology Scholar [(VASTS)](https://vsgc.odu.edu/vasts/)